 |Executive directors ||Ratio to median remuneration |

 b.
-The percentage increase in remuneration of each director chief executive officerchief financial officer company secretary in the financial year:
+The percentage increase in remuneration of each director chiefexecutive officer chief financial officer company secretary in the financial year:

 |Directors Chief Executive Officer Chief Financial Officer and Company Secretary ||% increase in remuneration in the financial year |

 c.
-The percentage increase in the median remuneration of employees in the financialyear: 11%
+The percentage increase in the median remuneration of employees inthe financial year: Nil

-Remuneration to executive directors was paid during FY 2016-17 under provisionsof Part II section II to the Schedule V of the Companies Act 2013
+Remuneration to executive directors was paid during FY 2020-21in terms of Schedule V of the Companies Act 2013.

-The report on Corporate Governance as stipulated under SEBI (LODR) Regulations 2015forms an integral part of the Annual Report.
+The report on Corporate Governance as stipulated under LODR Regulation2015 forms an integral part of the Annual Report.

-The requisite Certificate from the Auditors of the Company confirmingcompliance with the conditions of Corporate Governance is attached to this Report.
+The requisite Certificate from the Auditors of the Company confirmingcompliance with the conditions of Corporate Governance as stipulated under the ListingRegulations is appended to the Corporate Governance Report.

 MANAGEMENT DISCUSSION AND ANALYSIS

 In terms of the provisions of Regulations 34 of the SEBI (ListingObligation and Disclosure Requirements) Regulations 2015 the Management's Discussion andAnalysis is set out in this Annual Report.